pierre-pvln/compose-services/rpi3/baseline/README.md

-Configs en scripts to create and test dockerapps on Rasberry Pi 3
+Configs en scripts to create a Baseline container image on Raspberry Pi 3

 This Docker files creates the baseline image with standard utilities:
 - apt